aa-cc1/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

-- Observe ICMP traffic and disable ICMP requests
+- Observe ICMP traffic and disable inbound requests
 - Observe SSH, DHCP, DNS, and RDP traffic in Wireshark
 - Utilize CLI commands such as ping, nslookup, and ipconfig /renew